microsoftgraph/security-api-solutions/Samples/MISP/README.md

 `misp_key = '<misp key>'`

 ## Instructions on Reading TiIndicators That Have Been Pushed
-In the command line, run `python3 script.py -r`.
+In the command line, run `python3 script.py -r`

 ## Instructions on Seeing All Requests That Resulted in Errors
 1. In the command line, run `cd logs` to go to the logs folder.